 |You wanna go into that foggy woodland alone?
 I didn't think so.|

-I can't say I favor overly repetitive music, but due to the gloomy, melancholy sound of Genevieve, the tracks don't get immediately stale.
+I can't say that I enjoy overly repetitive music, but thanks to Genevieve's gloomy aesthetic, the tracks don't grow old.
 The first time I spun the record, I will admit I wasn't terribly impressed.
-In fact, it felt as if I was listening to a shower with an extremely faint beat in the background.
+In fact, it felt as if I was listening to a running shower with a faint beat in the background.
 But there's something about it that draws you in.
-Maybe it's the repeating guitar riffs that give a listener something to latch on to?
+Maybe it's the repetitive guitar riffs that give a listener something to latch on to?
 Maybe it's the overall attitude?
 I can't be certain.